-He has a marketing business, realty business, and a shared office hub all in the same building.
+He has a marketing business, a realty business, and a shared office hub, all in the same building.

 Soft water (which contains lower concentrations of calcium and magnesium), at the correct temperature and pressure (for espresso), extracts the necessary components from coffee that contribute to a great-tasting coffee.

-Too much calcium in the water creates a build-up of calcium scale inside the espresso machine.
+Too much calcium in the water builds up the calcium scale inside the espresso machine.
 This scale leads to blockages and pump problems that are expensive to repair.

 Bruce can’t understand why some owners don’t spend a little bit extra (okay, it could be about $3000 extra) on a good water filtering system.

-The filter would not only help improve the taste of the coffee but also extend the life of the espresso machine.
+The filter would not only help improve the taste of the coffee but also extend the espresso machine’s life.

-When you see the marvelous, sculptured, and retro-looking La Marzocco espresso machine dominating the serving bench, you understand why Bruce is so protective of his investment.
+You understand why Bruce is so protective of his investment when you see the marvelous, sculptured, and retro-looking La Marzocco espresso machine dominating the serving bench.

 An espresso machine is a valuable asset that, with the expertise of a barista, can turn excellent roasted coffee beans into an equally excellent cup of coffee.
 What else would you expect from a good coffee place?